arplaboratory/flightmare_simulator/README.md

 Controls just like ARPL_Quadrotor_control

 ## INPUT/Output Topic
+### Input Topic
+* The quadrotor is updated based on the /quadrotor/odom
+### Output Topic
-*The quadrotor is updated based on the /quadrotor/odom *The Front Camera Images are published to /quadrotor/quadrotor_simulator_so3/unity_drone_cam/compressed *Camera Matrix Info is published to /quadrotor/quadrotor_simulator_so3/unity_drone_cam/camera_info <- Development in progress
+* The Front Camera Images are published to /quadrotor/quadrotor_simulator_so3/unity_drone_cam/compressed
+* Camera Matrix Info is published to /quadrotor/quadrotor_simulator_so3/unity_drone_cam/camera_info <- Development in progress

+## Files of Note
+This is just a modified version of the simulator interface. quadrotor_simulator_base.hpp has all the Unity Mirroring and object spawning

-##Future Options
+## Future Options
 Ability to control Apriltag spawn in .yaml file.